FairGrad: Fairness Aware Gradient Descent: Experiments

 \subsection{Methods}

-We compare FairGrad to 5 different baselines, namely (i) Unconstrained, which is oblivious to any fairness measure and trained using a standard batch gradient descent method, (ii) an Adversarial mechanism~\cite{DBLP:conf/nips/GoodfellowPMXWOCB14} using a gradient reversal layer~\cite{pmlr-v37-ganin15}, similar to GRAD-Pred~\cite{raff2018gradient}, where an adversary, with an objective to predict the sensitive attribute, is added to the unconstrained model, (iii) BiFair~\cite{ozdayi2021bifair}, (iv) FairBatch~\cite{roh2020fairbatch}, and (v) Constraints~\cite{cotter2019two}, a non-convex constrained optimization method.
+We compare FairGrad to a wide variety of baselines, namely: \begin{itemize} \item \textbf{Unconstrained}, which is oblivious to any fairness measure and is trained using a standard batch gradient descent method. \item \textbf{Adversarial} learning based method where we employ adversarial mechanism~\citep{DBLP:conf/nips/GoodfellowPMXWOCB14} using a gradient reversal layer~\citep{pmlr-v37-ganin15}, similar to GRAD-Pred~\citep{raff2018gradient}, where an adversary, with an objective to predict the sensitive attribute, is added to the unconstrained model \item Bi-level optimization based method implemented in the form of \textbf{BiFair}~\citep{ozdayi2021bifair} \item Re-weighting based methods in the form of \textbf{FairBatch}~\citep{roh2020fairbatch}.
+We also compare against a simpler baseline called \textbf{Weighted ERM} where each example is reweighed based on the size of the sensitive group the example belongs to in the beginning.
+Unlike FairBatch these weights are not updated during training. \item Constrained optimization based method as proposed by ~\citet{cotter2019two}.
+We refer to this method as \textbf{Constraints} in this article. \item \textbf{Reduction} implements the exponentiated gradient based fair classification approach as proposed by~\citet{agarwal2018reductions}. \end{itemize}

-In all the experiments, we consider two different hypothesis classes.
+In all our experiments, we consider two different hypothesis classes.
 On the one hand, we use linear models implemented in the form of neural networks with no hidden layers.
-On the other hand, we use a more complex, non-linear architecture with three hidden layers of respective sizes $128$, $64$, and $32$.
-Furthermore, the ReLU as our activation function with batch norm normalization and dropout set to $0.2$.
+On the other hand, we use a more complex, non-linear architecture with three fully-connected hidden layers of respective sizes $128$, $64$, and $32$.
+We use ReLU as our activation function with batch normalization and dropout.
 In both cases, we optimize the cross-entropy loss.
-We provide the exact setup and hyper-parameter tuning details for all the methods in the supplementary.